0xDBFB7/ionprinter/documents/log/field_solver.md

+### Finite-difference-time-domain

+In conventional 3d electrostatics, we discretize in 3 dimensions, solve, apply changes to electrodes and move particles etc, then solve again, ad infinitum.
+This works for most time-invariant fields; electrostatic fields, magnetic fields, etc.

+Magnetic fields can be found by solving for the current in conductors in each direction (x,y,z), then solving three seperate poisson equations for the same.

+It's even possible to simulate time-varying electrostatic systems (like capacitor impedance) in steady-state by supplying assumptions about frequency and amplitude in the boundaries.
+See [] for more on that.

+Likewise, it's possible to simulate the time behavior of heat transfer,

+However, coupled *electromagnetic* fields involve time-varying quantities proper; it's impossible to calculate 'a single step' of the field.
+For instance, see Maxwell's equations, like
+$$
+V = -\frac{dB}{dt}
+$$
+You can't usefully apply this to a mesh without time.

+Designing inductively-coupled plasma coils requires the above equation.
+The time-varying magnetic field induces an axial electric field in the vacuum, which accelerates electrons to bombard neutral gas.
+This is the main reason why a second electron gun is used for ionization in the first-gen designs; it's ostensibly steady-state.

+This actually constrains our hardware design solution somewhat.
+If we can't usefully simulate an ICP coil, for instance, we can't deduce the nuances of how the particles will react.
+They'll twirl and dance in spectacular fashion, a dance for the real world alone.

+> Similar compromises can be seen in other fields.
+For instance, SpaceX uses Methane in their Raptor engines for a number of reasons, including efficiency, etc. However, a significant benefit can be found in combustion simulation. 'cut' fuels like the Merlin's RP-1 fuel undergo thousands of forward and reverse sub-reactions between all the myriad hydrocarbon species.
+With moderate-performance engines like the Merlin, these small-scale effects seem to be less important. using a simple fuel like methane allows much simpler, more accurate simulation.

+However, the 3D stencils we've used so far can be abstracted into the fourth dimension.
+We can discretize in 4D, where our mesh contains all time states of all spacial mesh points, and apply the stencils to this much larger set of points.

+Unfortunately, these meshes grow as N^4, so FDTD methods are stupendously computationally expensive.
+Plus, more arithmetic is required at each point.

+### Relativistic effects

+There are several aspects that simplify this problem.
+Wakefield solvers such as FBPIC must contend with the relativistic effects that are introduced at high particle speeds; we can neglect these issues entirely.

 #### History

 The first cathode-ray tubes were in use decades before computing power became sufficient for any of these techniques.
 These were often designed using electrolytic tank analogs (Staggs, 1965), which mechanically move a probe in a tank of conductive liquid.